Mario-cpu03/SATCOM_digital_SIMULATION_and_ANALYSIS/README.md

 ### Project Description:
+The project aims to simulate, on a low level view, the communication via Satellite of two static terrestrial nodes, represting operative military bases.
+The simulated techology is an X-Band MIL-STD-188 SATCOM with asymmetrical carrier frequencies and a passive relay satellite.
-The project aims to simulate the communication, on a low level view, of two nodes using Digital SATCOM.
-Using simulated results, obtained thanks to ad hoc MATLAB scripts, a statistical analysis  will be conducted.
+On simulated results, obtained thanks to ad hoc MATLAB scripts, a statistical analysis  will be conducted.
-A linear regression model will formalize correlations between the overall system's performance and all of the other's modeled parameters, such as transmissive power, distance and meteorological conditions.
+A linear regression model will then formalize correlations between the overall system's performance and all of the other's modeled parameters, such as SNR, meteorological conditions and related losses, BER, PER ecc...

 ### Repository Structure: